No. 13 Wisconsin confident it will play Saturday at Michigan - WHIZ News

 Wisconsin will play six games before the Big Ten’s championship weekend only if it has no more cancellations.

-The Badgers have taken steps to try to keep reducing its number of active cases.
+The Badgers have taken steps to try to keep reducing their number of active cases.

 Wisconsin is holding team and position-specific meetings virtually.
-The Badgers also are using additional locker-room space adjacent to its usual locker room to make sure players can practice social distancing.
+The Badgers also are using additional locker-room space adjacent to their usual locker room to make sure players can practice social distancing.

 “Obviously we don’t want to repeat what happened,” Chryst said.
 “I don’t know that we can be in control of of everything, but you want to do all you can.”